tjvantoll/trackflow/README.md

 npm run dev
 ```

-This starts a local development server that runs the Trackflow project.
+This starts a local development server that runs the TrackFlow project.
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 If you want to make changes try updating the `app/page.tsx` file.
 The page auto-updates as you edit the file.